pw_log_tokenized#

 The format string is created by the PW_LOG_TOKENIZED_FORMAT_STRING macro.

-Four items are packed into the payload argument:
+Four items are packed into the metadata argument (when used):

 Configuring metadata bit fields#